 Step 2 – Prepare the Pad Thai Sauce

-The Pad Thai sauce along with the Pad Thai Chilli Paste is the backbone of this recipe, giving it the classic, authentic taste you are after.
+This sauce along with the chilli paste above, is the backbone of this recipe, giving it the classic, authentic taste you are after.

 Take the tamarind paste, or use tamarind pulp soaked in a little water (enough to cover it) for ten minutes or so and squish it together.
 Add the tamarind, palm sugar, and fish sauce and put it in a small saucepan to heat.
 You can substitute palm sugar for brown sugar if needed.

 Heat the ingredients over a medium-high heat up to a simmer and then turn down to simmer gently while stirring until the palm sugar has dissolved.
 Set aside to cool.

 While this is going on you can be soaking the noodles to soften them up a little.
 They only need 5-10 minutes or so.